riscv-europe/summit-website-development/summit/2025/demoday.md

 ### Submission

-To create the best experience of this unique opportunity, we require you to provide a short description of the demao and share a brief video of your proposed demonstration.
+To create the best experience of this unique opportunity, we require you to provide a short description and share a brief video of your proposed demonstration.
 This does not have to be of very high quality and be the final demonstration, but it is important for us to understand maturity of the demonstrator and the learning from your demonstration.
 Just use your powerful smartphone to show us what you plan to present!

 The deadline for submissions is Monday April 7th, [AOE (Anywhere on Earth)](https://en.wikipedia.org/wiki/Anywhere_on_Earth).
 We will